-- 1. That the Highways Advisory Committee having considered this report and the representations made recommends to the Cabinet Member for Environment, Regulatory Services and Community Safety that: - a) the proposals to convert the existing (larger) 'free parking bay' (as shown on the plan in Appendix A), into Pay and Display parking bays operational Monday to Saturday 8.30am to 6.30pm (2 hours maximum Tariff C) be publicly advertised; and - b) the proposals to remove the existing (smaller) 'free parking bay' (as shown on the plan in Appendix A), and replaced with Monday to Saturday, 8:30am to 6:30pm waiting restrictions be publicly advertised; - c) the effects of any implemented proposals be monitored.
+- 1. That the Highways Advisory Committee having considered this report and the representations made recommends to the Cabinet Member for Environment, Regulatory Services and Community Safety that: - a) the proposals to convert part of the existing 'At Any Time' Waiting Restrictions as shown on the plan in Appendix A, into Pay and Display parking bays operational Monday to Saturday 8.30am to 6.30pm (2 hours maximum Tariff C) be publicly advertised; and - b) the effects of any implemented proposals be monitored.